mrwadams/security-incident-agent/README.md

 ### 1. Natural Language Processing

-When a user submits a query in natural language, the agent sends it to the Vertex AI Gemini model with specific system instructions that help guide the model to understand security-related terminology and context.
+When a user submits a query in natural language, the agent sends it to the Gemini API with specific system instructions that help guide the model to understand security-related terminology and context.

 ### 2. Function Calling